seattlecoderdojo/RetroGamingWorkshop/week3/readme.md

     game.load.spritesheet('alien', 'aliensheet.png', 64, 64, 5, 0, 0);
   }
 ```
 It starts like any of the other ones with the `window.onload` creating a 300x300 game board, but in our preload function, we have a new asset type.
 We've loaded image and audio types, but now we have a spritesheet type.
-And like the others, you give it a nickname and a pointer to the file in the arguments, but here we have 4 more arguments (and we could have more).
+And like the others, you give it a nickname and a pointer to the file in the arguments, but here we have five more arguments (and we could have more).

-The four arguments after the file name are the width of each frame (in pixels), the height of each frame (in pixels), the number of frames to load, and any margin or padding your spritesheet might have for each frame.
+The five arguments after the file name are the width of each frame (in pixels), the height of each frame (in pixels), the number of frames to load, and any margin or padding your spritesheet might have for each frame.

 Let's finish up the file.